My name is Chris Romulo and I perform keynote speeches and workshops where I teach guests how to live more resilient lives through my Champ Up system.

 Every day, Tim shows up an hour early to work on his weaknesses and stays an hour late to figure out what else he can improve on.

-After seeing what my Champs Up system could do for Jerry and Tim, I decided to take it to schools and fellowships, where I now teach kids how to be more resilient through my signature keynote speeches and workshops.
+After seeing what my Champs Up system could do for Jerry and Tim, I decided to take it to schools and corporations, where I now teach others how to be more resilient through my signature keynote speeches and workshops.

-So if you’re struggling to boost the morale of your students, reach out and I’d be glad to set something up.
+So if you’re struggling to boost the morale of your students or employees, reach out and I’d be glad to set something up.